Kenura-R-Gunarathna/image-editor-using-cropper.js/README.md

 # Image Cropper and Zoomer

 Crop and Zoom pictures before upload using cropper js.
+This uses a canvas to edit the images and send the data as a base64 text which can be retried by the server using any method like `POST`, `PUT` etc.

 ## Requirements